ninon-io/ninon-io.github.io/_pages/about.md

 *****************************************************

 Passionate about music and sciences.
+You can find my resume [here](/documents/Ableton01_2023.pdf){: .btn .btn--light-outline}

 > Sciences:
+- 2024 - Today: Audio Research Engineer at Native Instruments (Berlin), Deep Learning applied to music
 - 2020 - 2023: PhD on AI applied to music
 - 2019 - 2020: Master Degree at IRCAM (*Signal Processing, Acoustic and Computer Science apply to music*)
 - 2016 - 2017: High school teacher at Lycée Dorian in Paris